cdk8s-team/cdk8s-jenkins/README.md

 ## Prerequisites
 This library uses a Custom Resource Definition provided by jenkins, and thus requires both the CRD and the operator to be installed on the cluster.
 You can set this up by,
-1. Apply the Custom Resource Definition(CRD) for jenkins on their Kubernetes cluster.
+1. Apply the Custom Resource Definition(CRD) for jenkins on your Kubernetes cluster.
 ```
 kubectl apply -f https://raw.githubusercontent.com/jenkinsci/kubernetes-operator/master/config/crd/bases/jenkins.io_jenkins.yaml
 ```
-2. Install the Jenkins Operator on their Kubernetes cluster.
+2. Install the Jenkins Operator on your Kubernetes cluster.
 ```
 kubectl apply -f https://raw.githubusercontent.com/jenkinsci/kubernetes-operator/master/deploy/all-in-one-v1alpha2.yaml
 ```